 - Open Firefox.

-- From the Firefox Menu (upper left), choose Web Developer > FireFTP -- Opens FireFTP in a new tab of the current window.
+- From the Firefox Menu bar, choose Tools > Web Developer > FireFTP -- Opens FireFTP in a new tab of the current window.

 To setup an FTP connection

 Before you can setup an FTP connection, you must acquire a domain name and a Web hosting account.
 ButlerCC Web Dev students are provided a free webhosting account and subdomain for the class.
 While these instructions are written for Butlercc Webhosting, the process is similar with many other webhosts, and can be easily adapted for use with other webhosting accounts.